manzt/learn-lsp/README.md

 # learn-lsp

-wanted to understand how lsp works without using any frameworks
+Wanted to understand how LSP works without using any frameworks.